Unboxed-Software/solana-course/content/cpi-guard.md

     pub lock_cpi: PodBool,
 }
 ```
 The CPI Guard has a two additional helper functions that the `Token Extension Program` is able to use to help determine when the CPI Guard is enabled and when the instruction is being executed as part of a CPI.
-The first, `cpi_guard_enabled()`, simply returns the current value of the CpiGuard.lock_cpi field if the exetension is enabled, otherwise it just returns false.
-The rest of the program can use this to determine if the guard is enabled or not.
+The first, `cpi_guard_enabled()`, simply returns the current value of the `CpiGuard.lock_cpi` field if the exetension exists on the account, otherwise it returns false.
+The rest of the program can use this function to determine if the guard is enabled or not.

 ```rust
 /// Determine if CPI Guard is enabled for this account